lluecke/dod2k/README.md

         = the purpose of this notebook is to identify all the potential duplicate candidates based on certain criteria = the output is a list of all the detected potential candidate pairs
   - dup_decisions.ipynb      which creates   dod2k/dup_detection/dup_decisions_dod2k_INITIALS_DATE.csv
-        = the purpose of this notebook is to go rhtough each potential duplicate candidates and either automatically decide whether they are TRUE duplicates, or, for the trickier cases, present a summary figure to the operator and ask them for their input.
+        = the purpose of this notebook is to go through each potential duplicate candidates and either automatically decide whether they are TRUE duplicates, or, for the trickier cases, present a summary figure to the operator and ask them for their input.
-        = the putput is a list of all the decisions associated with the duplicate candidates
+        = the output is a list of all the decisions associated with the duplicate candidates
   - dup_removal.ipynb        which creates   dod2k/dod2k_INITIALS_DATE_dup_free_metadata.csv, dod2k/dod2k_INITIALS_DATE_dup_free_paleoData_values.csv, dod2k/dod2k_INITIALS_DATE_dup_free_year.csv, dod2k/dod2k_INITIALS_DATE_dup_free_README.csv
         = the purpose of this notebook is to remove the duplicates from the database = for the final version of changes, the operator can decide to save a copy as